CristianPrundeanuARM/exd-tsdb-mbed-client-connector/README.md

 # Getting started with mbed Client on mbed OS

-This is the mbed Client example for mbed OS (we also have one for [Linux](https://github.com/ARMmbed/mbed-client-linux-example)).
-It demonstrates how to register a device with mbed Device Connector, how to read and write values, and how to deregister.
-If you are unfamiliar with mbed Device Connector, we recommend that you read [the introduction to the data model](https://docs.mbed.com/docs/mbed-device-connector-web-interfaces/en/latest/#the-mbed-device-connector-data-model) first.
+This is the amended mbed Client example for mbed OS.
+In addition to the [original client example](https://github.com/ARMmbed/mbed-os-example-client), it advertises a resource in JSON format (containing the aggregate of all other resources), reads multiple analog sensors, and uses buttons for incrementing and decrementing a counter.

+The primary purpose of this client is to be used in conjunction with the [Time Series Database documentation](https://github.com/ARMmbed/time_series_database_doc).

 ## Required software